ip69719/ip69719-ci-portfolio-one/README.md

         * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         * As a First Time Visitor, I want to easily locate organisation's contact details.

-    * Returning Visitor Goals
-        * As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have during and outside normal working hours.

 ### Design choices

 #### Typography